solepomies/MAOOAM/fortran/doc/gen_doc.md

 Finally, the IC.nml file specifying the initial condition should be defined.
-To obtain an example of this configuration file corresponding to the model you have previously defined, simply delete the current IC.nml file (if it exists) and run the program :
+To obtain an example of this configuration file corresponding to the model you have previously defined, simply delete the current IC.nml file (if it exists) and run the main program :

     ./maooam